LogicMel/CSS-Car/README.md

 # CSS-Car
-A Car I made with CSS.
+This is my My CSS art, An Car I made using HTML divs and CSS rules.